 Causing Acid Rain

 Burning fossil fuels releases sulfur and nitrogen oxides into the atmosphere.
 Acid rain forms when sulfur dioxide and nitrogen dioxide mix with water droplets in the atmosphere to make sulfuric acid and nitric acid.
-Winds can carry these pollutants for thousands of miles, until they fall to the Earth's surface as acid rain that damages the leaves of vegetation, increases the acidity of soils and water, and is linked to over 500 deaths each year.
-Buildings and other structures are also impacted by acid rain, which causes an estimated five billion dollars worth of property damage each year.
-Acid rain dissolves mortar between bricks, causes stone foundations to become unstable, and is destroying ancient buildings and statues carved from marble or limestone.
+Winds can carry these pollutants for thousands of miles, until they fall to the Earth's surface as acid rain, which damages the leaves of vegetation, increases the acidity of soils and water, and is linked to over 500 deaths each year.
+Buildings and other structures are also impacted by acid rain, which causes an estimated five billion dollars of property damage each year.
+Acid rain dissolves mortar between bricks, causes stone foundations to become unstable, and is destroying ancient buildings and statues carved from marble and limestone.

-High levels of particulate pollution from all types of burning reduces the amount of sunlight that reaches the surface and even change the appearance of the sky.
+High levels of particulate pollution from all types of burning reduces the amount of sunlight that reaches the surface and even changes the appearance of the sky.
 When less sunlight is available for photosynthesis, forests grow at a slower rate and crops are less productive.
 Hazy skies not only reduce visibility, but also impact the weather and even the climate.

 Making a Hole in the Ozone Layer

 The hole in the ozone layer is caused by air pollutants.
 Chemicals used as refrigerants, such as chlorofluorocarbons (CFCs), contain chlorine atoms.
 Releasing chlorine atoms into the atmosphere destroys ozone.
 A single chlorine atom can destroy thousands of ozone molecules.
-The ozone layer blocks harmful UVB radiation from the Sun- it protects us in a way that is similar to putting sunscreen on your skin to prevent sunburn.
+The ozone layer blocks harmful ultraviolet-B (UVB) radiation from the Sun — it protects us in a way that is similar to putting sunscreen on your skin to prevent sunburn.
 The ozone hole puts all living things at risk by increasing the amount of UVB that reaches the surface.
 Exposure to UVB increases the risk of skin cancer in humans, restricts growth and development in plants, slows the development of fish and amphibians, and reduces the number of phytoplankton in marine ecosystems.
 UVB also causes natural and synthetic materials to breakdown at an accelerated rate.

 Adding Too Much Nitrogen to the Land

-Gaseous ammonia (NH3) from agriculture and nitrogen dioxide (NO2) from car, truck, and airplane emissions increases the amount of nitrogen in soils.
+Gaseous ammonia (NH3) from agriculture and nitrogen dioxide (NO2) from car, truck, and airplane emissions increase the amount of nitrogen in soils.
 Plants need nitrogen to grow, but too much nitrogen can limit the growth of some plants and increase the growth of others, disrupting the balance of species within an ecosystem.
 This disruption is negatively impacting grasslands and other fragile environments around the world.